Seagate/cortx-hare/rfc/7/README.md

 CHAIN REACTION (POST-EES):
 - Consul service is being watched.
 The watch handler broadcasts HTTP POST request to all `hax` processes.
-- `hax` processes send HA state update to Mero processes.
+- `hax` processes send HA state updates to all Mero processes in the cluster.
+- Hax disconnects Ha links with the corresponding process, re-establishes as the process comes back online.

 ### EVENT: confd crashes